Trip Details

 Apo Apo 1

 This boat is a converted fishing boat with fast inboard engine and adjustable sunroof for our smaller and private groups.
 The boat’s capacity is 8 including the captain and guide and fits perfectly with Polynesia’s regulations allowing 6 guests and 1 guide into the water at a time.
-This boat is one of the fastest on the water in Rurutu.

 Apo Apo 2

 All in-water activities are led by our certified captains and guide, who ensure safety and respectful interactions with the whales.
-We prioritize the animals’ well-being, always honouring their space and natural behaviour.
+We prioritize the animals’ well-being, always honouring their space and behaviour.

 From Farm/Sea to Table